How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 2. Keep track of all authorized scope changes.

-3. Regularly check how much the current project’s activities differ from the original scope.
+3. Regularly check how many of the current project’s activities differ from the original scope.

 4. Identify and document all unapproved changes, along with their justifications and severity.